Baton Rouge Police arrest man accused of two separate Mid-City armed robberies

 Baton Rouge Police said that 32-year-old Montrel Alexander became a suspect in two armed robberies that the agency had been investigating since April 11.

+According to arrest records, Alexander held another person at gunpoint and robbed them on April 13 at the St. Rose Apartments, located just one block east of the Rittiner robbery along McGrath Street.
+Police say that he shot into the air and ran away on foot after robbing the alleged victim.

+Police noted that the suspects in both robberies were identified as having similar features and wearing similar clothes.

-BRPD said Alexander was named as a suspect after witness statements, video surveillance footage and cell phone data all pointed to his involvement.
+BRPD said Alexander was identified as the suspect after witnesses identified him, as well as video surveillance footage and cell phone data placed him in the Mid-City area during both robberies.

 Trending News